Learn More

 From parades to Easter Sunrise services, La Mesa has a great tradition of community-wide events and celebrations.
 Re-live the memories.

-From its agricultural origins in the late 1800s, its community beginnings and short period as a silent-movie mecca in the early 1900s, La Mesa has a rich and colorful past.
+From its agricultural origins in the late 1800s, its community beginnings, and its short period as a silent-movie mecca in the early 1900s, La Mesa has a rich and colorful past.
 The La Mesa History Center is dedicated to preserving the community's heritage for future generations.

-Working out of the Rev. Henry A. McKinney House Museum and Center Archives, a 1908-built historical landmark, the La Mesa History Center is reaching out to the community through a number of avenues ranging from educational, historical roundtables and walking tours to hosting and participating in special events including our Annual Home Tour.
+Working out of the Rev. Henry A. McKinney House Museum and Society Archives, a 1908-built historical landmark, the La Mesa History Center is reaching out to the community through a number of avenues ranging from educational, historical roundtables and walking tours to hosting and participating in special events including our Annual Home Tour.
 Come investigate La Mesa’s history with us - we look forward to seeing you soon.
-Stop by the McKinney House or the Archives Saturdays from 1 pm - 4 pm (except holidays) and see what the Center is all about.
+Stop by the McKinney House or the Archives on Saturdays from 1 pm - 4 pm (except holidays) and see what LMHC is all about.

-Please visit the Memberships page to for details about LMHC memberships and included perks.
+Please visit the Membership page for details about LMHC memberships and included perks.

 Rediscover lost, but not forgotten, places and stories from La Mesa’s past such as this warmly remembered movie-theater–opened in 1948 near the corner of La Mesa Blvd and University Avenue.